Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

 If the pattern $P$ consists of a single letter $A\in \Sigma$, then the query algorithm simply returns $\exp(\first(A))$; this costs $\Oh(1)$ time.
 In the following, we assume that $|P|\ge 2$.
 The algorithm first uses \cref{lem:anch} to construct a set $\anch(P)$ of $\Oh(\log n)$ potential anchors.
 For each potential anchor $a\in \anch(P)$, the algorithm makes a minimum query with $(x',y')=(P[1\dd a],P[a+1\dd |P|))$ to the data structure of \cref{lem:2drange}.
 By \cref{obs:occ}, for every $A\in \N$ and $\nu\in\nodes(A)$, we have that $\Occ(P,a,\nu)\ne \emptyset$ if and only if $x'$ is a suffix of $x$ and $y'$ is a prefix of $y$ for the triple $(x,y,w)\in \Pts$ corresponding to $A$.
 Moreover, $w-a$ is then the starting position of the leftmost occurrence of $P$ with anchor $a$ and hook $\nu\in\nodes(A)$.
 Consequently, if the query to the data structure of \cref{lem:2drange} yields a value $p$, then the leftmost occurrence of $P$ with anchor $a$ starts at position $p-a$.
 (If $p=\infty$, then there are no occurrences with anchor $a$.)
 Therefore, the algorithm reports the minimum among the values $p-a$ obtained for various potential anchors $a\in \anch(P)$ as the starting position of the leftmost occurrence of $P$ in $T$.
 The total query time is $\Oh(\log^3 n)$, dominated by $|\anch(P)|=\Oh(\log n)$ queries to the data structure of \cref{lem:2drange}. \end{proof}

-Similarly, as in Theorem~\ref{th:index-lce}, since a recompression RLSLP generating the reversed string $\bar{T}$ can be obtained by reversing $\rhs(A)$ for each non-terminal $A$, the above construction yields also an index for finding the rightmost occurrences.

-\begin{theorem} Given the LZ77 parsing of a string $\T[1 \dd n]$, we can in $\bigO(z \log^4 n)$ time construct a data structure that, for any pattern $P$ represented by its arbitrary occurrence in $T$, returns the rightmost occurrence of $P$ in $T$ in $\Oh(\log^3 n)$ time. \end{theorem}
+Similarly, as in \cref{th:index-lce}, since a recompression RLSLP generating the reversed string $\bar{T}$ can be obtained by reversing $\rhs(A)$ for each non-terminal $A$, the above construction yields also an index for finding the rightmost occurrences. \begin{theorem} Given an LZ77-like parsing of a string $\T[1 \dd n]$ into $f$ phrases, we can in $\bigO(f \log^4 n)$ time construct a data structure that, for any pattern $P$ represented by its arbitrary occurrence in $T$, returns the rightmost occurrence of $P$ in $T$ in $\Oh(\log^3 n)$ time. \end{theorem}

 Counting the occurrences is more challenging, because the size $|\Occ(P,a,\nu)|$ may vary depending on $|P|$: if $s(\nu)=A$, $A\to B^k$, $P[1\dd a]$ is a suffix of $\exp(B)$, and $P[a+1\dd |P|)$ is a prefix of $\exp(B)^{k-1}$, then $|\Occ(P,a,\nu)|=k-\big\lceil{\frac{|P|-a}{|\exp(B)|}}\big\rceil$ according to \cref{obs:occ}.
 In other words, we have one occurrence for each exponent $k'\in [1\dd k)$ such that $P[a+1\dd |P|)$ is a prefix of $\exp(B)^{k'}$.
 A simple solution would be to add to $\Pts$ a triple $(\exp(B),\exp(B)^{k'},\cnt(A))$ for each $A\to B^k$ and each $k'\in [1\dd k)$.
-However, this may result in $|\Pts|=\Theta(n)$ even if $z=\Oh(1)$.
+However, this may result in $|\Pts|=\Theta(n)$ even if $f=\Oh(1)$.
 Hence, we apply a more sophisticated solution based on~\cite[Section 7]{Christiansen2019}.
 The main idea is to classify the fragments of $T$ (and thus also the occurrences of $P$ in $T$) into \emph{regular} and \emph{special}.

 \begin{definition} Consider an RLSLP $\G$ representing $T$.
 We call a fragment $x$ of $T$ \emph{regular} if $|x|=1$ or $x$ overlaps $\exp(\nu')$ for at most three children $\nu'$ of $\hook(x)$, and \emph{special} otherwise. \end{definition}